You are here

 How will I know which days to report for service?

 Petit jurors should NOT report for jury service unless they call the Jury Information Line and are told to report.
 Please pay close attention to the message each time and follow the instructions closely.
 Jury selections are always subject to change due to last minute pleas and settlements.
+You may occasionally receive a call from this service with updates or reminders.

 If you do not call as instructed and then appear when it is not necessary, you will not be paid the attendance and mileage fee, and rural jurors will not be reimbursed for their airfare.